Dental Implants

 Single Tooth Dental Implants

 Dental implants replace tooth roots in the mouth.
-Implants provide a strong foundation for fixed or removable replacement teeth and can aid in the prevention of bone loss in the jaw.
+Dental implant surgery provides a strong foundation for fixed or removable replacement teeth and can aid in the prevention of bone loss in the jaw.

 Implant Supported Bridges